Eating Disorder Relapse is Common

-Many families are familiar with the frustrations of loving someone with an eating disorder.
-A loved one agrees to go to treatment, does the difficult work of therapy and comes out in a better place… but before long, the eating disorder creeps in, little by little, avoiding detection until a relapse is fully underway.
+Many families are familiar with the ups and downs of eating disorder recovery.
+A loved one agrees to go to treatment, does the challenging work of therapy and comes out in a better place… but before long, the eating disorder might creep in, little by little, avoiding detection until a relapse is fully underway.
+This should not be seen as a failure.
+Instead, it can be seen as the result of a very medically and psychologically complex mental health disorder.

 This heart-wrenching situation is particularly concerning because the more momentum an eating disorder picks up, and the longer it goes undetected, the more difficult it can be to confront and treat.

-We see many individuals picking up their loved ones from treatment, unprepared for the possibility of a relapse.
-Their intense hope for complete and lasting recovery outweighs the fact that some individuals do relapse.
-They are then even more surprised, upset and confused when relapse happens.
+We see many caregivers picking up their loved ones from eating disorder treatment, unprepared for the possibility of a relapse.
+Their intense hope for complete and lasting recovery outweighs the knowledge that there is a risk for relapse.
+The caregivers become even more surprised, upset and confused when their loved one relapses.
+Note: A caregiver is anyone that supports a loved one during treatment (I.e., parents, spouses, partners, grandparents etc.).

 When relapse occurs and eating disorder symptoms worsen, there are several consequences: cognitive, emotional, social, financial and physical/medical.
-An individual’s hope and motivation to recover may lessen; denial that recovery is possible can set in.
-For these reasons, it is crucial to know how to help loved ones maintain gains made in recovery.
-One important strategy is to prevent or minimize relapse.
+An individual’s hope and motivation to recover may lessen; they may even deny that recovery is possible for themselves.
+For these reasons, it is crucial to know how to help your loved one maintain the gains made in recovery.
+One important strategy is to know how to prevent or minimize relapse.

 Eating disorder relapse rates

-Research indicates that more than a third of all patients treated for anorexia or bulimia relapse within the first few years of completing treatment.
-The highest risk for relapse from anorexia nervosa occurs in the first 18 months after treatment, with 35% falling back into eating disordered behaviors.[1]
+Research indicates that more than a third of all patients treated for anorexia nervosa or bulimia nervosa relapse within the first few years of completing treatment.
+The highest risk for relapse from anorexia occurs in the first 18 months (about 1 and a half years) after treatment, with 35% falling back into eating disordered behaviors.[1]

 Eating disorder relapse defined